To Exist

 This word consists of kanji with hiragana attached.
 Because the hiragana ends with an う sound, you know this word is a verb.
 The kanji itself means have and so the verb version means to have.
 An alternative meaning is to exist though this refers only to non-living inanimate things, not moving and living things.
 So really, this is similar to "to have" as well.

-These kanji aren't used too often, so when you're writing just use the kana.
-But you'll see the kanji used sometimes so it's important to be able to recognize them!
+The kanji isn't used too often for this word, so when you're writing just use the kana.
+But you'll see the kanji used sometimes so it's important to be able to recognize it!

 Since this word consists of a kanji with hiragana attached, you can bet that it will use the kun'yomi reading.
 You didn't learn that reading with this kanji, so here's a mnemonic to help you: